sanka4rea/XinW_lab/content/members.md

 <br>

-Xin DUAN has expertise at image processing and is currently working on
+Xin DUAN has expertise in image processing and is currently working on

-drug screening using brain image in zebrafish model.
+drug screening by analyzing brain activity maps of zebrafish model.

 **Research Asistant.
 M.E in Pattern Recognition**